AvinashAgarwal14/Smart_Campus/README.md

 ## Requirements
-1. Andriod Studio.
+1. Android Studio.
 2. Flutter Plugin.
 3. Emulator.

 ## Running the Application:
-1. Open the project in Andriod Studio.
+1. Open the project in Android Studio.
 2. Run emulator or connect an andriod phone.
 3. Build project on emulator/phone.